Cloud-Foundations/keymaster/README.md

 [here](docs/website/openidc-idp.md)

 ##### SSH Cerfificate exteansion expansion
 Some systems like github.com allow the use of ssh certificates to authenticate users.
 To do so it is required to have speficic extensions in the ssh certificate.
 To accomodate this we have a bash like extension mechanism for expanding the username (some deployments require prefixes and some require some character subsituttions).
-We use posix expression expanding system, but we also reserver the pipe "|" so that we can do some future expansions.
-As of Feb 2024 only character replacement is part of the test-suite, so any other more complicated replacements are not forward compatible.
+We use posix expression expanding system, but we also reserve the pipe "|" so that we can do some future expansions.
+As of Feb 2024 only character replacement is part of the test-suite, so any other more complicated replacements are not considered forward compatible (as in the configuration may as expected in future versions).

 #### keymaster-unlocker
 The `keymaster-unlocker` binary allows you to 'unseal' the Keymaster environment.
 This binary requires a client side certificate signed by the adminCA.